-Age: 69
+Age: 70

 Mandatory retirement: 2022

 Québec, Canada

 Director since December

 2008

 Lead Director

 Independent(1)

 Jean-Yves Leblanc is a corporate director.
 He was President and Chief Executive Officer of Bombardier Transportation from 1986 to 2001, and Chairman of its Board of Directors from 2001 to 2004.
 Mr. Leblanc is currently a director and Board committee member of various corporations and organizations.
 Mr. Leblanc has been a member of the Supervisory Board of Groupe Kéolis S.A.S.
 (France) since 2007; he is also Chairman of the Audit and Ethics Committee.
 Chairman of the Compensation and Human Resources Committee and Chairman of the Risk Management and Safety Committee.
-He has also been a member of the Board of Directors, the Audit and Risk Management Committee and the Human Resources and Governance Committee of Pomerleau Inc. since 2003.
-He has also been a member of the Board of Directors of Premier Tech Inc. since 2005 and a member of its Audit and Risk Management Committee, Acquisitions Committee and Innovation Committee, From September 2011 to April 2014, Mr. Leblanc served on the Supervisory Board of Advanced Inflight Alliance AG, a public company listed on the General Standard Trading Segment of the Frankfurt Stock Exchange, in Germany, Mr. Leblanc was also Chairman of the Board of Directors of the Conseil du Patronat du Québec from 2010 to 2014.
+He has also been a member of the Board of Directors, the Audit and Risk Management Committee and Chairman of the Human Resources and Governance Committee of Pomerleau Inc. since 2003.
+He has also been a member of the Board of Directors of Premier Tech Inc. since 2005, as well as its Lead Director, Chairman of its Audit and Risk Management Committee, a member of its Acquisitions Committee and a member of its Innovation Committee.
+He has been a member of the Board of Directors of Emballage St-Jean Ltée since 2016.
+From September 2011 to April 2014, Mr. Leblanc served on the Supervisory Board of Advanced Inflight Alliance AG, a public company listed on the General Standard Trading Segment of the Frankfurt Stock Exchange, in Germany, Mr. Leblanc was also Chairman of the Board of Directors of the Conseil du Patronat du Québec from 2010 to 2014.
 He was a member of the Board of Directors of Desjardins Securities from 2004 to 2013, as well as Chairman of its Audit, Risk Management and Ethics Committee and a member of its Compensation Committee.
 He also served on the Board of Directors of the Montréal Heart Institute from 2001 to 2011.
 He was a member of the Board of Directors of IPL Inc. from 2006 to 2010, as well as Chairman of its Human Resources and Governance Committee.
 Mr. Leblanc was also a member of the Board of Directors of ADS Inc. from 2004 to 2009, a member of its Audit and Risk Management Committee and Chairman of its Human Resources and Governance Committee.
 Mr. Leblanc was Chairman of the Board of Directors of Théâtre du Nouveau Monde from 2005 to 2010 and a member of the Board of Directors of the Montréal Heart Institute Foundation from 2003 to 2009.
 Mr. Leblanc holds a Bachelor's degree in Mechanical Engineering from Université Laval, a Master's degree in Industrial Engineering from the University of Toronto and a M.B.A. from the University of Western Ontario.